TheMariday/marimapper/README.md

 class Backend:

     def __init__(self):
-        # Remove the following line after you have implemented the set_led function!
-        raise NotImplementedError("Could not load backend as it has not been implemented, go implement it!")
+        # connect to some device here!

     def get_led_count(self):
-        # return the number of LEDs in your system here
+        # return the number of leds your system can control here
-        return 0

     def set_led(self, led_index: int, on: bool):
         # Write your code for controlling your LEDs here